-- Led by Ira Rheingold, National Association for Consumer Advocates (U.S.) and Isabelle Buscke, Federation of German Consumer Organisations, Co-Chairs of the TACD Financial Services Policy Committee - Moderated by Ira Rheingold - Short presentations from: - Hiddo Houben, Minister-Counselor and Head of Trade Section, Delegation of the EU to the U.S. - Representative of U.S. Government [TBC] - Lisa Donner, Executive Director, Americans for Financial Reform - Group discussion to address the following questions: - How is financial regulation currently working in the EU and U.S.? - What is the state of cross border cooperation/ coordination in the financial services sector? - Is it necessary to have financial services included in TTIP to ensure coordination among financial regulators?
+- Led by Ira Rheingold, National Association for Consumer Advocates (U.S.) and Isabelle Buscke, Federation of German Consumer Organisations, Co-Chairs of the TACD Financial Services Policy Committee - Moderated by Ira Rheingold - Short presentations from: - Hiddo Houben, Minister-Counselor and Head of Trade Section, Delegation of the EU to the U.S. - Lisa Donner, Executive Director, Americans for Financial Reform - Group discussion to address the following questions: - How is financial regulation currently working in the EU and U.S.? - What is the state of cross border cooperation/ coordination in the financial services sector? - Is it necessary to have financial services included in TTIP to ensure coordination among financial regulators?